nicoDs96/SmartMuseum/Evaluation.md

 For this prof of concept we will deploy a MongoDB instance with Atlas M0 tier (free tier for lifetime) with physical limitation of shared RAM and CPU and storage limit of 512MB.
 The app will be hosted locally.

 ### Required Hardware
 We will use some STM NUCLEO family board.
 They allows to measure at the same time temperature, relative air humidity, air pressure(only some boards).
-Also we can either buy an [extension board](https://www.st.com/en/ecosystems/x-nucleo-idb05a1.html) to support BLE or we can buy a [board with BLE integrated](https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html).
-This means that this hardware is very useful also to scale the project and integrate with other projects since bluetooth is the core technology of most projects.
-We estimate one environmental sensor per room (but we should be able to use one of it for two room either and optimize costs).
-Then we require only one board with both LoRa and Bluetooth support to communicate those measurements to the cloud.
+To Support loRaWAN we can use an [extension board](https://www.st.com/en/evaluation-tools/i-nucleo-lrwan1.html).
+We estimate one board per room (but we should be able to use one of it for two room either and optimize costs).

 ### Final Notes on Storage Volume Estimation
 Here a quick explanation on how we have evaluated storage requirements.